 Sports medicine specialists are a great resource for the everyday active adult, teen, or child, weekend warrior or professional athlete.
-Patients ages 6 months and up are welcome.
+Patients aged 3 and up are welcome.

 Most sports injuries are non-surgical.
 As a Sports Medicine Physician, Dr. Matthews routinely treats: